 When it comes to being “conscious” I was only conscious of where my pack of cigarettes was.

 My work days were a constant stream of checking phone notifications and checking social media instead of focusing on what I had to get done.
 On weekends I was either drunk or hungover.

 I couldn’t focus, couldn’t get things done, and had a hard time controlling myself.
 My lack of discipline was a pivotal problem in my life.

 I recently came across a book called A 40 Day Dopamine Fast by Greg Kamphuis.
 He writes about how he decided to build discipline by denying himself the “easy” dopamine rewards for 40 days.

-The challenge immediately resonated with me (I had already done a 1-day dopamine detox) so I decided to try it.
+The challenge immediately resonated with me (I had already done a 1-day dopamine fast) so I decided to try it.

 So after not drinking coffee on a Sunday, I decided to “test” the challenge for a few days.
 Eventually, I got momentum and committed to it.
 (I prefer to “ease in” into these things instead of pressuring myself).

 The next 40 days were the most difficult of my life.
 And not because of the challenge.

 Rules of the 40-day dopamine challenge